Predictions about the expansion of ecommerce have exceeded expectations, with ecommerce sales in the U.S. tripling in the last five years.

-The ecommerce manager salary information below considers the USA, Canada, and the UK.
-Data was compiled from Indeed, Neuvoo, and ZipRecruiter.
-Data for some roles was unavailable, so we substituted it for data from equivalent roles and made a note of this.
-Average salaries for some positions are based on fewer salaries, which may cause some inaccuracies.
+The ecommerce manager salary information below considers the U.S., Canada, and the UK.
+Data was compiled from Indeed, Talent.com, and ZipRecruiter.
+Data for some roles was unavailable, so we substituted it for data from equivalent roles and noted this.
+Average salaries for some positions are based on fewer salaries, which may cause inaccuracies.

 While the average ecommerce manager salary is specific to those with the title of ecommerce manager, it can be relevant for all specializations within ecommerce management.
 This average also considers different levels of seniority and represents more of a mid-range salary.
 Senior ecommerce managers can make much more than what is listed here.

-Overall, the USA has the highest ecommerce job salary, which is likely due to demand – the USA has a much higher population.
+The U.S. has the highest ecommerce job salary, which is likely due to demand—the U.S. has a much higher population.
 This means more ecommerce companies and a greater need for ecommerce managers.

 The ecommerce manager salary numbers below reflect entry-level ecommerce management positions, so individuals in these roles likely started in a related role and moved up into ecommerce management.
 This means that “entry-level” is a bit of a misnomer.
 Also, as the data for Canada is based on limited salaries, this number may be inaccurate.

-The role of ecommerce marketing managers includes marketing strategy around ecommerce and content marketing, as well as strategy implementation, ongoing monitoring and optimization, and success measurement.
+The role of ecommerce marketing managers includes marketing strategy around ecommerce and content marketing, strategy implementation, ongoing monitoring and optimization, and success measurement.

 Web marketing managers have a broader focus than ecommerce marketing managers.
 Their role includes responsibilities in overall online marketing, including ecommerce.

-Web marketing managers are also involved in marketing strategy and campaign creation around a company’s website and other elements of their online presence, such as social media and email newsletters.
-The USA again has the highest salary for this role, which can similarly be attributed to a larger overall population.
+Web marketing managers are also involved in marketing strategy and campaign creation around a company’s website and other elements of its online presence, such as social media and email marketing.
+The U.S. again has the highest salary for this role due to a larger population and higher cost of living.

-Ecommerce account managers function similarly to account managers, but with a focus on ecommerce.
-This requires a focus on maintaining accounts that exist online, as well as sales skills for moving new products to existing customers.
+Ecommerce account managers function similarly to account managers, focusing on ecommerce.
+This requires a focus on maintaining online accounts and sales skills for moving new products and upselling to existing customers.

 The data for Canada uses data for account managers.
-As, in general, account managers need to consider online and ecommerce accounts, whether their role is specific to ecommerce or not, we deemed the equivalent of the role.
-This role follows the above trend of the USA having the highest overall average.
+As, in general, account managers need to consider online and ecommerce accounts, whether their role is specific to ecommerce or not, we deemed this a similar equivalent of the role.
+These average salary ranges follow the above trend of the U.S. having the highest overall average.

 Ecommerce product managers are product managers that specialize in ecommerce.
-They oversee the development and launch of products sold through ecommerce.
-Depending on the company, ecommerce product managers may be involved in marketing or design.
+They oversee the planning, development, and launch of products sold through ecommerce.
+Depending on the company, ecommerce product managers may also be involved in marketing or design.